Callum-A/cosmwasm-zero-to-hero/02 - Environment Setup/README.md

 ## Ensuring Rustup is Installed

-Firstly we're going to need to ensure rustup is setup.
+Firstly we're going to need to ensure rustup is set up.
 To do this run the following commands in your terminal:

 ```bash
 rustup default stable